FRIENDSHIP FORCE OF MANITOBA

 -

-on an outbound journey we pay our own transportation costs plus a nominal fee to Friendship Force International
+on an outbound journey we pay our own transportation costs to the destination

 -